-AQUA MAGIC TOILET

-Turn the flush knob or step on the large pedal and insert a round object, such as a soft drink bottle, into the bowl outlet of the toilet.
-Slowly release the knob or pedal until the blade holds the object in place.
-This will prevent any water residue from being trapped inside the bowl where it could freeze.
+AQUA MAGIC TOILET should be flushed until antifreeze is present in the bowl.
+Turn the flush knob and insert a round object, such as a soft drink bottle, into the bowl outlet.
+Slowly release the knob until the blade holds the object in place.
+This will prevent water residue from being trapped inside the bowl where it could freeze.
 Leave the object in place all winter.